chrplr/AIP2015/01_Starting-from-Scratch/Starting-from-Scratch.md

 #endif

-1. "Guess a number".
+2. "Guess a number".
 Make Scratch pick up a random number in the interval [1,100], and  loop asking you for a guess and reply either 'too low', 'too high', or 'you win!' depending on your answer.

 #ifdef ANSWERS
 ![](img/guess-a-number.png)
 #endif

-2. We are going to estimate the number PI by a Monte Carlo method.
-Create a script that initializes a variable 'b' to 0, then repeatly (10000 times) picks up two random numbers on the interval [-1,1], plots a dot at these coordinates (multiplied by 100), and add 1 to the variable 'b'  if the dot is within the circle of radius 1 centered on (0,0).
+3. We are going to estimate the number PI by a Monte Carlo method.:

+-  Repeatly (e.g. 2000 times) picks up two random numbers on the interval [-1, 1].
+This corresponds to a dot inside a square of size 2x2.
+- Count how many times the dot falls within the circle of radius 1 centered on the origin (Pythagore helps you here: the dot is within the circle iff `(x * x + y * y) < 1`.)
+- The proportion of dots falling within the circle, multiplied by four  (the area of the square), is an estimate of teh area of the disk, that is, the number pi.

 #ifdef ANSWERS
 ![](img/estimation-of-pi.png)